j-haacker/cryoswath/README.md

 *note*: the first time running the docker image require to download ~ 1 Gb

-1. If you don't yet have a designated project directory, make one.
-I will assume its relative path is `pro/ject`
-2. Then execute `docker run -it -p 8888:8888 -v pro/ject:/home/jovyan cryoswath/jupyterlab:v0.2.1`
+1. `docker run -it -p 8888:8888 -v $proj_dir$:/home/jovyan cryoswath/jupyterlab:v0.2.1`
-3. You will receive an address including a token with which you can connect to the jupyterlab using your browser
+2. You will receive an address including a token with which you can connect to the jupyterlab using your browser
-4. Open a regular shell and execute `cryoswath-init`
+3. In jupyterlab, open a regular shell and execute `cryoswath-init`
-5. Open the scripts folder in the explorer and select one of the notebooks or create your own (inside the scripts folder)
+4. Open the scripts folder in the explorer and select one of the notebooks or create your own (inside the scripts folder)

-### conda

-New setup instructions coming soon.

 ### multiple projects

-Similar to the above, set up a virtual environment but rather locate it in a neutral directory.
-For each project, run `cryoswath-init`.
+For each project, run `cryoswath-init` from the project directory.

 ## 📖 documentation